kaelankv/kaelankv.github.io/essays/First-Technical-Essay.md

 ## A New Year

 I already had the idea of wanting to do SOMETHING with a computer going into college, but I wasn't quite sure specifically what that was yet when I started my first semester.
 It wasn't until my second semester when I took a class in Java that I figured that I really liked programming.
 The process of putting something together yourself, breaking it, fixing the problem, and eventually get it working filled me with a sense of satisfaction, and that I feel like this is something I could do for the rest of my life.
 I'm not good with my hands, so I figured that this is the next best thing.
+After getting my associate's in software development, I finally decided I specifically wanted to do web development.
+Web development seems like the perfect choice.
+It's a skill in high demand, I get to build stuff, and it's on my computer.

 ## Java vs. Javascript

-Other than the name, Java and Javascript are two completely different languages.
-For one, Java isn't strongly typed, and variables will accept any values you assign them as, and this took some getting used to.
-For example, I kept declaring my increment variables for loops as an integer, rather than just using the let keyword.
-Another big difference is the fact that Javascript runs in a browser, whereas Java needs an external IDE to run, such as JGrasp or VSCode.
-The convienence of not needing to download any external software to start coding is a massive advantage Javascript has over Java, considering how I'm the type of person who wants to take the least amount of steps possible to accomplish a task.
+From my research, it seems like Javascript and React is all the rage nowadays for building web applications.
+I've only had a very brief overview of Javascript in one of my classes, but we didn't go very deep into it because we were learning three other languages at the time.
+I also have never heard of React until very recently, up until about a year ago as I was scroling through Youtube videos on the subject.
+Github also seems like the main platform for collaborating on projects.
+The only experience I've had with Github was downloading Half-Life mods and looking at their source code, but that was about it.

 ## A New Style of Learning